-We view management as very strong, with strong financial policies and practices under our FMA methodology, indicating financial practices are strong, well embedded, and likely sustainable.
+We view the county's management as very strong, with strong financial policies and practices under our FMA methodology, indicating financial practices are strong, well embedded, and likely sustainable.
+Highlights include:

-Highlights include the use of historical trend analysis for budget preparation and looking back three to four years for both revenues and expenditures.
-Budget-to-actuals are monitored monthly with reports provided to the board monthly from all eight departments.
-The county adopted a five-year formal long-term financial plan in 2017 that it was updated in fiscal years 2018 and 2019, and management indicates it will continue to update its financial projections on an annual basis.
-St. Mary's County maintains a six-year rolling capital improvement plan (CIP) that identifies all projects and funding sources.
-It also maintains its own investment policy.
-Investments and performance are monitored monthly, with reports provided to the board monthly.
-The county's formal debt management policy requires total debt not to exceed 2.15% of AV or debt service expenditures above 10% of the general fund budget.
-The county's formal reserve policy requires a minimum 15% of general fund revenues, consisting of the bond rating fund (6% of revenues), the rainy-day fund, and the unassigned general fund.
-In addition, St. Mary's County has a make-up provision requiring replenishment of reserves over one to three years.
+- Management uses historical trend analysis for budget preparation and looks back three-to-four years for both revenues and expenditures. - Budget-to-actuals are monitored monthly with reports provided to the board monthly from all eight departments. - The county annually adopts a five-year formal long-term financial plan with detailed anticipated expenditure and revenue trends. - St. Mary's County maintains a six-year rolling capital improvement plan (CIP) that identifies all projects and funding sources. - It also maintains its own investment policy.
+Investments and performance are monitored monthly, with reports provided to the board monthly. - The county's formal debt management policy requires total debt not to exceed 2.15% of AV or debt service expenditures above 10% of the general fund budget. - The county's formal reserve policy requires a minimum 15% of general fund revenues, consisting of the bond rating fund (6% of revenues), the rainy day fund, and the unassigned general fund.
+In addition, St. Mary's County has a make-up provision requiring replenishment of reserves over one-to-three years.